2023 Turkish presidential election candidate nominations

-Muharrem İnce, who was the presidential candidate of the Republican People's Party in the 2018 election and finished second with 30.6% of the vote, announced that he would be a candidate again as the leader of the Homeland Party.
-The leader of the Patriotic Party, Doğu Perinçek, who alsp was a candidate in the 2018 election, announced that he would be a candidate again.
-Former Young Party leader Cem Uzan, former MHP deputy Sinan Oğan and doctor Serdar Savaş are among those who announced their candidacy.
+Muharrem İnce, who was the presidential candidate of the Republican People's Party in the 2018 election and finished second with 30.6% of the vote, announced that he would be a candidate again as the leader of the Homeland Party. İnce withdrew from the race three days before the election even after gaining ballot access.
+Sinan Oğan was nominated by the right-wing Ancestral Alliance and also achieved ballot access.